Myrcella Baratheon: Overview

 In the HBO television adaptation, Aimee Richardson portrayed Myrcella for the first two seasons.
 Initially cast as a stand-in, Richardson impressed the crew enough to be kept as a full cast member; she appeared in eight episodes.
-Nell Tiger Free played Myrcella for the seasons five and six.
-Prior to her audition, Free had never seen the show; when talking about the role, she said: "I mean, it's every kids dream to play a princess and the dresses were fantastic."
-Richardson learned about the recasting at San Diego Comic-Con; in response, she posted a Vine video in which she wore a crown and held a sign saying "Princess for Hire".
-An explanation was not given for the change in actors.
+Nell Tiger Free played Myrcella for seasons five and six.
+Prior to her audition, Free had never seen the show; when talking about the role, she said: "I mean, it's every kid's dream to play a princess, and the dresses were fantastic."
+Richardson learned about the recasting at San Diego Comic-Con, posting a Vine video in response in which she wore a crown and held a sign reading "Princess for Hire".
+An explanation was not given by producers for the change in actors.

 Myrcella's fate was one of several differences between how the television show and the novels represented the Sand Snakes and Dorne.
 Her death scene was originally longer with parallels to Joffrey's death; it would have involved her head exploding and gore splattered throughout the set.
-Discussing these changes, Free said: "[David Benioff and D. B. Weiss] wanted Myrcella's death to reflect her life, and wanted it to be sweet – which is rare for [Game of] Thrones."
+Discussing these changes, Free said that David Benioff and D. B. Weiss "wanted Myrcella's death to reflect her life, and wanted it to be sweet—which is rare for [Game of] Thrones."
 Esquire's Matt Miller wrote that the final version was tamer in comparison to other characters' deaths.
 Free appeared in six episodes of the show.

 Storylines

 Season 1 and 2

 Myrcella's storyline in the first two seasons follows the books.
 Myrcella makes her debut, looking "like a Disney Princess" as she arrives with the Lannisters at Winterfell in the series premiere.
-She is later seen along with her brother Tommen at Joffrey's nameday.
-Tyrion later sends her off to Dorne to marry into House Martell, so that House Lannister can gain an alliance with them.
+She is later seen along with her brother Tommen Baratheon at Joffrey's nameday celebration.
+Tyrion later sends her off to Dorne to marry into House Martell, with the intended result being a Martell–Lannister alliance.